 Before I provide the scenarios to illustrate, I would like to highlight that both products have actually morphed over time and the line separating them has become blurred.

-Whole life policies these days usually come with a “multiplier” factor, meaning, you can buy a $100,000 coverage but you can choose to multiply it by a few times before the insured’s age reaches 70.
+Whole life policies these days usually come with a “multiplier” factor, meaning, you can buy a $100,000 coverage but you can choose to multiply it by a few times before the insured’s age reaches 70 or higher.
 This is achieved by having a term policy built into the whole life policy.
 So on its own, it is a hybrid policy.
 There are very few pure whole life products being sold these days.

-There are also now term policies that exhibit some characteristics of a whole life policy, such as a limited premium term, being guaranteed to pay even if the insured lives beyond 99, and some form of cash value.
+There are also now term policies that exhibit some characteristics of a whole life policy, such as a limited premium term, being guaranteed to pay even if the insured lives beyond 99, and with some form of cash value.

 I believe the reason is that the developers of each insurance type see the advantage of the other type and try to incorporate them into their own.